vEnhance/web.evanchen.cc/input/faq-rules.md

 these graders must agree before a score is assigned.
 Then the top papers on each contest
-(anyone within one problem or so of an award or MOP invitation) are taken and re-graded again, independently, by a third grader.
+(anyone within one problem or so of an award or MOP invitation) are re-graded again, independently, by a third (or fourth, ...) grader.
 Nearly all the graders are either past USAMO winners or IMO medalists or high-scorers of some national olympiad.